Editor’s Note: Originally published on Mar. 11, 2021, last updated on Aug. 23, 2023.

 - If the buyer retracts the negative feedback, they also remove its effect on the ODR.

-- A-to-Z claims still affect the ODR after they’re withdrawn.
+- A-to-Z claims don’t affect the ODR after they’re withdrawn.

-The Invoice Defect Rate (ITR) is the share of orders for which you didn’t provide a VAT invoice or a receipt that the buyer can download.
+The Invoice Defect Rate (IDR) is the share of orders for which you didn’t provide a VAT invoice or a receipt that the buyer can download.
 It should be under 5%.
-The rule used to apply only to Business orders.
-From Apr.
-5, 2021, it will apply to all orders, as seen here.
+The rule used to apply only to Business orders, but extended to all sellers on Apr.
+5, 2021, as seen here.

 B. Inventory Metrics (FBA)